Kirst8/FSG-project/README.md

 ### User Experience
 #### User stories
 As a First time I would like to know that I am in the right place by seeing the name of the organisation and what its intention is

-As a first time user I would like to see clear navigation buttons as to where I can find Information or contact the organisation and what else they may have to offer
+As a first time user I would like to see clear navigation buttons as to where I can find Information or contact the organisation and what else they may have to offer.

 As a first time user Information about the organisation .
-Why it was started and what its future plans are
+Why it was started and what its future plans are.

 ### Design
 The colour scheme will go with the colours of the logo so the colour plate will be